Keats/vincentprouillet/content/blog/2015-03-20_migrating-to-gulp4.md

 tags = ["javascript"]
 +++

-> This article was originally posted on [my company's blog](https://blog.wearewizards.io/migrating-to-gulp-4-by-example).

-Last year I wrote a blog post on my personal website (you can see it here [Gulp by example ](http://vincent.is/introducing-people-to-gulp/)) showing what [gulp](http://gulpjs.com/) was and making a demo project using it.
+Last year I wrote a blog post on my personal website (you can see it here [Gulp by example ](@/blog/2014-02-17_introducing-people-to-gulp.md)) showing what [gulp](http://gulpjs.com/) was and making a demo project using it.
 Since then, the team behind it did a lot of work on v4 of gulp which, while not released as of the writing of the post, is stable enough to be used.

 Rather than going through a list of new features, let's update my [angular boilerplate](https://github.com/Keats/ng-boilerplate) to use gulp4.